igor-aguiar/igor-aguiar/README.md

 </div>

 ## Hello, welcome and be my guest!
-- 😄 I'm Igor and i'm studying Java using Spring framework learn build APIs and creating the front-end interfaces using Thymeleaf framework with bootstrap for styling.
+- 😄 I'm Igor and i'm studying Java using Spring framework learning develop APIs and creating the front-end interfaces using Thymeleaf framework with bootstrap for styling.
 - 🎮 In my free time I enjoy playing videogames and watch some TV shows.
 I also training everyday to become a bodybuilding.🏋️
 - 👇 Down here you can find the projects I'm proudest.